Philadelphia 76ers: 2020–2022

-2020–present: Rivers–Morey era

 On October 3, 2020, the 76ers hired Doc Rivers as their new head coach.
 On November 2, the 76ers hired Daryl Morey to be their president of basketball operations.
 The 76ers went 49–23 and clinched the first seed in the Eastern Conference, capturing the division title for the first time in 20 years.
 In the opening round, they defeated the Washington Wizards in five games but lost to the Atlanta Hawks in the Conference Semifinals in seven games.
 Franchise player Joel Embiid, placed second in the voting for the NBA Most Valuable Player Award for the 2020–21 regular season behind first-placed winner Nikola Jokić.

 After the Game 7 loss to the Hawks in which Ben Simmons controversially passed on an open dunk to tie the game, Simmons demanded a trade and held out from participating in training camp.
 The 76ers fined Simmons for conduct detrimental to the team, reportedly in excess of $19 million.

+2022–2024

 On February 10, 2022, the 76ers acquired James Harden and Paul Millsap from the Brooklyn Nets in exchange for Simmons, Andre Drummond, Seth Curry, and two first-round picks.
 The 2021–22 season finished with a 51–31 record, led by Embiid, Harden, and second-year shooting guard Tyrese Maxey.
 Embiid won the scoring title averaging 30.6 points per game.
 In a repeat of the previous season's MVP race, Embiid finished second in the 2021–22 NBA Most Valuable Player Award contest behind Nikola Jokić.

-On July 21, 2022, the 76ers announced 76 Place at Market East, a new 18,600 seat arena to be developed in Center City, Philadelphia.
+On June 24, the Sixers traded Danny Green and the 23rd pick of the draft who would turn out to be David Roddy for De'Anthony Melton.
+In a four team trade, the 76ers acquired Jalen McDaniels but had to give up perimeter defender Matisse Thybulle who got traded to the Portland Trail Blazers.
+The 2022–23 season was successful for the Sixers.
+They clinched a Playoff Spot on March 21.
+They finished the season 54–28 as the third seed.
+After sweeping the Brooklyn Nets, the Boston Celtics prevailed in 7 Games and gave the Sixers another second-round exit.
+Despite this, Joel Embiid was named league MVP.

+On May 16, 2023, head coach Doc Rivers was fired and replaced by Nick Nurse on June 1.
+The Sixers traded James Harden, P. J. Tucker and Filip Petrušev to the Los Angeles Clippers for Marcus Morris, Robert Covington, and Nicolas Batum.
+The Sixers started the season 29–13 as the second seed in the East, but Joel Embiid tore his Lateral Meniscus.
+Embiid returned on March 5.
+During Joel's absence, the Sixers fell to the 8th Seed and Tyrese Maxey made his first All-Star game.
+They finished the season as the 7th seed with a record of 47–35, qualifying for the Play-in game.
+The Sixers made it out of the Play-In, beating the Miami Heat to advance to the playoffs but were beaten 4–2 in the first round by the New York Knicks.